TruongDuong23/k8s-self-learning/README-k8s-security.md

 ![image](https://github.com/user-attachments/assets/da4661a5-9a0a-4ec7-b12a-03af29efcf97)

+You don't have to provide it manually.
+If you go back and look at the list of service accounts, you will see that there is a default service account that exists already.
+For every namespace in Kubernetes, a service account named default is automatically created.
+Each namespace has its own default service account.
+Whenever a pod is created, the default service account and it's token are automatically mounted to that pod as a volume mount.

+You will see that a volume is automatically created from the secret named default token, which is in fact the secret containing the token for this default service account.
+The secret token containing the token for this default service account.
+The secret token is mounted at location **/var/run/secrets/kubernetes.io/serviceaccount** inside the pod.

 ![image](https://github.com/user-attachments/assets/f91cef08-5433-4ce3-9247-d7302fbde921)

 From inside the pod, if you run ls command to list the contents of the directory, you will see the secret mounted as three separate files.
 The one with the  actual token is the file's named token.